A Calm Place For

 For some, that looks like continuing to reflect and make sense of things on their own.

-For others, it means working more directly at the level where these patterns were formed — whether through ongoing weekly EMDR therapy, or a more focused, immersive approach like an EMDR intensive.
+For others, it means working more directly at the level where these responses were first learned — whether through ongoing weekly EMDR therapy, or a more focused, immersive approach like an EMDR intensive.

 If you find yourself getting curious about that, you’re welcome to reach out.
 We can talk through what you’re noticing and what kind of approach might fit.
 Without pressure, and at a pace that feels right for you.